jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 I got things started with this very useful JS1K boilerplate: [https://gist.github.com/gre/9364718](https://gist.github.com/gre/9364718).

-To be sure that my demo will work in the final skim, I extended this boilerplate to automate it even more:
+To be sure that my demo will work in the final skim, I extended this boilerplate to automate it even more, and include the shader minification step.

 1. The shader is mainly developed on [shadertoy](http://shadertoy.com), to have a quick feedback and to prototype fast
 2. I copy/paste the code from shadertoy to a local file